danielvladco/svelte/README.md

 # create a new project in the current directory
 npm init svelte

-# create a new project in my-app
+# create a new project in frontend
-npm init svelte my-app
+npm init svelte frontend
 ```

 ## Developing